xtaohub/fvm2d/README.md

 CCFLAGS = -Wall -Wno-class-memaccess -O2
 ```

-If you put the libraries in a foler whose path is PATH, then you need to modify "LOCAL_INCLUDE" accordingly.
+If you put the libraries in a folder whose path is PATH, then you need to modify "LOCAL_INCLUDE" accordingly.

 ## Compile